Neisseria

-Neisseria is a large genus of bacteria that colonize the mucosal surfaces of many animals.
-Of the 11 species that colonize humans, only two are pathogens, N. meningitidis and N. gonorrhoeae.
+Neisseria is a large genus of bacteria that colonize the mucous membranes of many animals.
+Of the 11 species that colonize humans, only two are pathogens: N. meningitidis and N. gonorrhoeae.

 Neisseria species are Gram-negative bacteria included among the Pseudomonadota, a large group of Gram-negative forms.
 Neisseria diplococci resemble coffee beans when viewed microscopically.

 Pathogenesis and classification

 Pathogens

-Species of this genus (family Neisseriaceae) of parasitic bacteria grow in pairs and occasionally tetrads, and thrive best at 98.6 °F (37 °C) in the animal body or serum media.
+Species of this genus (family Neisseriaceae) of parasitic bacteria grow in pairs and occasionally fours, and thrive best at 98.6 °F (37 °C) in the animal body or serum media.